-This week also has Treasury auctions scheduled several days.
-The only two that have the potential to influence mortgage rates are Wednesdays 5-year and Thursdays 7-year Note sales.
-If those sales are met with a strong demand from investors, particularly the first, bond prices may rise during afternoon trading.
-This could lead to improvements to mortgage rates shortly after the results of the sales are posted at 1:00 PM ET each day.
+Tomorrow does not have any relevant economic data but does have the first of this week’s two Treasury auctions that have the potential to influence mortgage rates.
+5-year Notes will be sold tomorrow followed by 7-year Notes Thursday.
+If these sales are met with a strong demand from investors, particularly the first, bond prices may rise during afternoon trading.
+This could lead to improvements in mortgage rates shortly after the results of the sales are posted at 1:00 PM ET each day.
 But a lackluster investor interest may create selling in the broader bond market and lead to slight upward revisions to mortgage rates.